Co-working Spaces Spread to the Suburbs

-Trendy, communal co-working office spaces such as the ones offered by shared-office giant WeWork Cos. are red hot in big U.S. cities like New York.
-Now they're making inroads in the New Jersey suburbs.
+Communal co-working office spaces such as the ones offered by shared-office giant WeWork Cos. are red hot in big U.S. cities like New York.
+Now they are making inroads in the New Jersey suburbs.

 Continue Reading Below

 Co-working spaces, which offer short-term commitments, are often associated with the technology and startup worlds, emphasizing community and a more casual office setting that sometimes comes with free beer and ping pong.
-Those in the suburbs sometimes vary, offering a more subdued decor but sharing an emphasis on networking.
+Those in the suburbs vary, offering a more subdued décor and setting geared toward somewhat older professionals, but sharing an emphasis on networking.

 Continue Reading Below